YagaoDirac/The-Idea-of-Non-Integer-Times-Partial-Differential/README.md

 <br/>Now we have some basic tools to handle non-integer-time-differential.

 What's really interesting:
-<br/>Fow now, we don't have a tool to figure out dif(x*x, 0.5) , but if we can do some reverse Taylor series expansion, I mean, if we can express polynomials with only trigonometric functions, then we can take all the advantages of trigonometric functions and the new trick we just got.
+<br/>Fow now, we don't have a tool to figure out the partial differential for either x or y in dif(x*y, 0.123), but if we can do some reverse Taylor series expansion, I mean, if we can express polynomials with only trigonometric functions, then we can take all the advantages of trigonometric functions and the new trick we just got.
+In my new idea, maybe exponential function is better at this, since maybe it can do partial differential easier than trigonomitric functions.

 I'm gonna wrap this doc up here.
 I don't have that much time.